Xgames123/tinyscripts/README.md

 # tinyscripts
 A bunch of tiny shell scripts.
-Most are for linux.
+Most are for Linux.

-Some scripts have a comment for help information
+Some scripts have a comment for help, dependency information

+NOTE: If a script doesn't work try opening it and checking if dependencies are installed

 ## Install
 ### Windows